alessiodesogus/alessiodesogus.github.io/youniverse.md

 1. At the lower end of the popularity spectrum, there is a notable stability in sentiment, with a subtle decreasing trend overall.
 2. As videos become more popular, their sentiment scores become more varied.

-* For the first observation, we can perform a linear regression analysis in the middle range.
+For the first observation, we can perform a linear regression analysis in the middle range.

 {% include distribution_popularity_regression.html %}

 There is a discernible downward trend in the average sentiment score.
-This gradual decline could indicate that creators with a larger audience may feel a responsibility to present a more multifaceted and perhaps less idealized view of mental health, aligning with a broader societal trend towards authenticity and acknowledgment of mental health complexities.
+This gradual decline could indicate that creators with a larger audience may feel a responsibility to present a more multifaceted and perhaps less idealized view of mental health.

-* For the second observation, this variability in top videos suggests that more popular videos tend to polarize opinion.
+For the second observation, this variability in top videos suggests that more popular videos tend to polarize opinion.
 Maybe, this pattern comes from
 1. genuine desire to contribute to the destigmatization of mental health issue?
 2. a pursuit of popularity = trend-following?